phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 Schematic showing gaussian fluctuations between two nodes.
 Equilibrium positions of node *i* and node *j* are represented by distance vectors $$ R_i^0 $$ and $$ R_j^0 $$.
 The equilibrium distance between the nodes is labelled $$ R_{ij}^0 $$.
 The instantaneous fluction vectors, are labelled $$ \Delta R_i $$ and $$ \Delta R_j $$ and the instantaneous distance vector is labeled $$ \Delta R_{ij} $$.
 Image courtesy of Ahmet Bakan.
 {: style="font-size: medium;"}

-The next step is to construct a **Kirchhoff matrix**, or connectivity matrix, represented by the symbol $$ \Gamma $$ .
-The Kirchhoff matrix is the matrix representation of which pairs of residues are connected such that we can use it in later calculations.
+The next step is to construct a **Kirchhoff matrix**, also known as the **Laplacian matrix** or **connectivity matrix**, represented by the symbol $$ \Gamma $$.
+Commonly used in graph theory, the Kirchhoff matrix is essentially a square matrix representation of a graph.
+By transforming the protein into a set of connected nodes, we are converting the protein into a graph.
+Therefore, the Kirchhoff matrix can be used to represent the protein, allowing us to go from a biochemistry problem to a linear algebra problem.
+In this case, the Kirchhoff matrix is the matrix representation of which pairs of residues are connected.
+There are also some useful properties of the Kirchhoff matrix that we will take advantage of later on.
 The matrix is constructed as follows:

 $$ \Gamma_{ij} = \begin{cases} & -1 \text{ if $i \neq j$ and $R_{ij} \leq r_c$}\\ &  0 \text{ if $i \neq j$ and $R_{ij} > r_c$} \end{cases} $$